Step 1: Do your research.

 - Public transit: Although the bus service is generally excellent and as a student you ride free with your ASM bus pass, service on some routes can be infrequent or end early.

 - Roommates: A great way to keep your housing costs low, good study partners, friends, etc. However, your home will be a sacred space during what may be a particularly stressful time of your life.
 The last thing you want to deal with in the midst of your first year is a roommate who drives you insane, so choose wisely.
-A good place to find roommate is the Admitted Students Discussion Board.
+A good place to find roommate is the admitted student Facebook group.
 Words of a student: "if you want roommates, make sure that you spend time meeting them and making sure they will be on a similar schedule (sleeping at normal hours) that being a 1L requires."

 Step 5: Sign that lease!
 Congratulations!
 You're the proud new owner of an apartment!
 Now what?

-Time to set up your utilities, internet, transfer your phone and bank accounts (if necessary), and change your address to make sure you get your federal student aid check!
+Time to set up your utilities, internet, transfer your phone and bank accounts (if necessary), and change your address!

 |Electricity/gas||Madison Gas & Electric|